Internal 1-topoi in 2-topoi: Examples of 2-topoi

 For the purposes of finding a 2-category satisfying Axiom~\ref{item:ax-UA} from \S\ref{sec:axioms}, it would seem that we need a universe $\cU$ such that each $x \in \cU$ is contained in some further universe $x \in \cU' \in \cU$, the existence of which goes beyond even Axiom of Universes.
 However, we can get away with slightly less:

-Let say that a set $\cU$ is a \emph{pre-universe} if it satisfies (i),(ii) in the definition of universe above, and in addition satisfies (iii') $\cU$ is closed under \emph{finite} unions.
-It is then clear (say, in ZF), that every universe is contained in a pre-universe, and that, assuming the Axiom of Universes, there exists a pre-universe $\cU$ such that every $x \in \cU$ is contained in a universe $x \in \cU' \in \cU$.
+Let us say that a set $\cU$ is a \emph{pre-universe} if it satisfies (i),(ii) in the definition of universe above on p.~\pageref{universes}, and in addition satisfies (iii$'$) $\cU$ is closed under \emph{finite} unions.
+It is then clear (say, in ZF), that every set is contained in a pre-universe, and that, assuming the Axiom of Universes, there exists a pre-universe $\cU$ such that every $x \in \cU$ is contained in a universe $x \in \cU' \in \cU$.

 For a pre-universe $\cU$, we use the notation $\Set_\cU$ and $\Cat_\cU$ as above.